openhab/openhab-addons/addons/binding/org.openhab.binding.networkcameramotiondetection/README.md

-# Network Camera Motion Detection Binding
+# Network Camera Binding

 This binding integrates large number of network cameras which can send image to FTP server when motion or sound is detected.
 Binding acts as a FTP server.
-Images are not saved to file system, therefore binding shouldn't cause any problems on flash based openHAB installations.
+Images stored to FTP server are not saved to the file system, therefore binding shouldn't cause any problems on flash based openHAB installations.

 ## Supported Things

-This binding supports ```networkcamera``` Thing.
+This binding supports ```motiondetection``` Thing.
 Every camera is identified by FTP user name.
 Therefore, every camera should use unique user name to login FTP server.

 ## Discovery